jkibort928/hs-ttp/README.md

 # INSTALLATION

 - [Install ghc and cabal using ghcup](https://www.haskell.org/ghcup/) if you haven't already
-- Run 'cabal install' in the repo directory to install the binary into ~/.cabal/bin
+- Run `cabal install` in the repo directory to install the binary into ~/.cabal/bin

 # USAGE